alexeyraspopov/flux-guidelines/CoreConcepts.md

 ## Static subprograms instead of dynamic relations

-In the way how entities are described they look like stateless pieces of code with a single entry and an output.
-However, under the hood those subprograms are called frequently based on the user's interaction with the system.
+In the way how entities are described, they look like stateless pieces of code with a single entry and an output.
+However, under the hood, those subprograms are called frequently based on the user's interaction with the system.
 This achieved by generalizing the data flow and keeping the mechanism separately from the domain knowledge.